Blog

 2. What were your responsibilities and accomplishments? (three to four sentences)

-As you describe your duties, pay special attention to the tone you use.
-If you say, for example, that you “had to change sheets on hospital beds,” it sounds like you didn’t want to, or that you didn’t enjoy or see the value in the task!
-If you instead said that you “changed the sheets immediately after patients were discharged to ensure swift turnaround time and help meet patient care needs,” that demonstrates how you think ahead, take initiative, and support the work of the team and the hospital, as well as its patients.
+As you describe your duties, pay attention to the tone you use.
+If you say, for example, that you “had to change sheets on hospital beds,” it sounds like you didn’t want to or that you didn’t enjoy or see the value in the task!
+If you instead say that you “changed sheets immediately after patients were discharged to ensure swift turnaround time and help meet patient care needs,” that demonstrates how you think ahead, take initiative, and support the work of the team and the hospital as well as its patients.
 Not just what you say but how you say it really matters here.

 Many people make the mistake of simply listing their job duties or the lab tests they learned.
 To stand out from other applicants, include how you went above and beyond your job’s basic requirements.
 Cover all the ways you participated and assisted others.
 It’s better to be thorough than to regret not having included more detail after you’ve submitted your application.

-Example: I also took the initiative to reach out to neighboring labs to foster a collaborative environment and enhance research networks.
-As a result, more research opportunities became available for medical students, residents, and undergraduates.
+Example: I took the initiative to reach out to neighboring labs to foster a collaborative environment and build research networks, widening research opportunities for our undergraduate students.

 3. Why was this activity or experience important to you?
 Why did you choose it? (two to three sentences)

-To fully flesh out your activity descriptions, explain why you wanted to do the work and why it has benefited you.
-Not only does this provide more insight into who you are as a person, it will also make writing these descriptions more interesting for you.
+To fully flesh out your activity descriptions, explain why you wanted to do the work and how it has benefited you.
+Not only does this provide more insight into who you are as a person, but also it will make writing these descriptions more interesting for you.
 If you engage in a deeper level of reflection, you might learn something new about yourself or the experience!

-Example: Although I was initially inspired to learn ASL to communicate with one of my cousins, volunteering with the American Society for Deaf Children introduced me to the wider world of deaf culture.
-My affinity for working with young children became apparent as I assisted them with classroom tasks and supported their arts projects.
+Example: After learning ASL to communicate with my cousin, volunteering with the American Society for Deaf Children introduced me to the wider world of deaf culture and revealed my affinity for working with young children.

 Example: Working in customer service, I developed partnership-building skills such as listening attentively, using tact and diplomacy to manage upset customers, and adapting quickly to challenging situations in a self-directed environment.